geekiam/blog/content/posts/the-sovereign-individual.md

 [The Sovereign Individual : Mastering the Transition to the Information Age](https://amzn.to/3Wlk1mg)
 ::

+The core thesis of the book is that the incumbent nation-state will be replaced by a new form of social organization, and replaced by **Sovereign Individuals** in the Information Age.
+The growing ease of transferring assets electronically across state borders will preclude taxation.
+In the foreseen decentralized environment talented individuals will act unimpeded by external authority.

+This book, will obviously be enjoyed by those of a libertarian bent, but it is also a book that should be read by those with anarchist tendencies.
+The book is a very interesting read, and it is a book that will make you think.
+It certainly helped me reshape my thoughts on the future of the internet and the future of the nation-state.

 ### Conclusion
 The one thing the book got wrong was at the end -- saying "becoming a programmer isn't necessarily the best way to